 So what happened to Black stories and why has the film industry been so silent about them?
 Out of ten books made into film, you may find just one which tells a Black story, and even that is often racist (as is the case with Black Panther) and far from accurate.
 It certainly can’t be the result of a lack of Black actors—the likes of Lupita Nyong’o, Chiwetel Ejiofor, David Oyelowo, and many more invalidates that argument.

-Even Black Panther, which was widely celebrated as a major Black movie, appears within a broad Hollywood tradition of over 100 years that portrays Africa as wild, weirdly exotic, and mysterious.
+Even Black Panther, which was widely celebrated as a major Black movie and grossed $1.3billion in its opening weekend, appears within a broad Hollywood tradition of over 100 years that portrays Africa as wild, weirdly exotic, and mysterious.
 This tradition typically depicts Africans as tribal savages, backward, and subordinate.
 The framing of Africa and Africans in this way has served to provide the world, especially Africans themselves, with a view of Africa and her people that justified the civilising mission of Westerners on the continent.
 Black people dare not believe that Black Panther proves that Hollywood now has a different perspective of them.
 We must be careful lest joy over the film blinds us to the racist ideology embedded within it.

 One would have expected that, in view of current advocacy for diversity and inclusion, producers would have learnt to accurately represent racial diversity on screen by exploring ideas and stories from Black authors.
 But most of them are still wallowing in the past, leading Black filmmakers to take their destinies into their own hands.
 For example, Lupita Nyong’o and Danai Gurira are teaming up to adapt the award-winning novel Americanah by Chimamanda Ngozi Adichie into a TV mini-series.
 And Kunle Afolayan recently disclosed that he is working on adapting Matigari, a novel by Ngũgĩ waThiong’o—the Kenyan literary icon who is renowned for books like A Grain of Wheat, Petals of Blood, and Weep Not, Child—into a movie.